 Termination of Child Support – When does it end?

-If you’re a parent, you might be wondering when your child support ends.
-This article will summarize the procedures for terminating child support.
+If you’re a parent, you might be wondering when your child support payments end.
+This article will summarize the procedures for terminating child support and the factors that may influence the duration of payments.

 When does Child Support End?

 Some parents assume that child support will cease when their kid reaches 18 years old.
-Child support is not stopped because a kid becomes an adult.
+However, child support is not automatically stopped when a child becomes an adult.
 In Canada, child support obligations must continue until the youngster no longer qualifies as a dependent child.
+The exact timeline can vary based on education, disability, or other factors.

 Adult Child Pursuing Full-Time Studies

-If an adult child is in school full-time they are usually considered dependent.
+If an adult child is in school full-time, they are usually considered dependent.
 Child support usually ends when the adult child completes their first post-secondary diploma or degree.
-However, some courts have said that an undergraduate degree may not allow a child to become self-supporting.
-In such situations, child support is applicable if the child continues to pursue full-time studies.
+However, some courts have ruled that an undergraduate degree may not always allow a child to become self-supporting.
+In such situations, child support payments may still be required if the child continues to pursue full-time studies.

 Adult Children with Disabilities

 An adult child may not begin post-secondary education immediately after high school graduation in some circumstances.
-In most situations, neither would child support be paid.
-However, if the adult child resumes full-time study in a reasonable amount of time, the obligation to pay child support arises.
-If an adult child returns to post-secondary education after age 20, the law requires parent support to continue until the youngster reaches 24 years old.
+Generally, child support would not be required in such cases.
+However, if the adult child resumes full-time study within a reasonable amount of time, the obligation to pay child support arises again.
+If an adult child returns to post-secondary education after age 20, the law requires parental support to continue until the child reaches 24 years old.
 The older an adult child is, the more likely a court will stop or lower child support payments, impose a higher stated age limit, or do both.

 Disability or Illness

-If an adult child is unable to support himself or herself due to a handicap or sickness, the law may mandate that a parent provide child support.
-The effect of the disability or illness on the child’s ability to work, as well as financial assistance provided to the youngster and parent’s financial resources, are all considered.
+If an adult child is unable to support themselves due to a disability or illness, the law may mandate that a parent provide child support.
+The effect of the disability or illness on the child’s ability to work, financial assistance provided to the child, and the parent’s financial resources are all considered.
+In such cases, the duration of support may extend indefinitely, depending on the severity of the condition.

 Marriage and Voluntarily Withdrawing From Parental Control